 With so many different varieties of lettuces available it is easy to have fresh lettuce leaf available for most of the year.
 Lettuces can be grown in the ground, or try growing lettuces hydroponically.

-How to Grow Lettuce from seed
+How Plant Lettuce seed

 - Fill the trays with compost, water it lightly and then place the seeds on top.
 Use a moist stick to pick up individual seeds if needed.